Kings County Hospital Center Chemical Dependency/CDTOPS

 Kings County Hospital Center Chemical Dependency/CDTOPS - Brooklyn, NY

 Kings County Hospital Center Chemical Dependency/cdtops is an addiction treatment center located at 451 Clarkson Avenue, R Building, 2nd Floor in the 11203 zip code in Brooklyn, NY.
 It is operated by the local government.
-Kings County Hospital Center Chemical Dependency/cdtops provides administers naltrexone, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Kings County Hospital Center Chemical Dependency/cdtops include anger management, counseling for trauma victims and brief intervention.
-Kings County Hospital Center Chemical Dependency/cdtops provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient treatment and outpatient addiction treatment.
-It also provides residential treatment for alcohol and drug use and inpatient treatment for dual diagnosis.
+Kings County Hospital Center Chemical Dependency/cdtops provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Kings County Hospital Center Chemical Dependency/cdtops include 12 step rehabilitation, motivational incentives and anger management.
+Kings County Hospital Center Chemical Dependency/cdtops provides outpatient day treatment, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient addiction treatment.
+It also provides inpatient dual diagnosis treatment and residential addiction treatment.

 Address: 451 Clarkson Avenue, R Building, 2nd Floor, Brooklyn, NY 11203